boeckmann/asm6502/README.md

 it must be the same value.
 Otherwise it is an illegal redefinition.

 Symbols may be defined locally by prepending them with `@`.
-They are assiciated with the previous non-local label defined.
+They are associated with the previous non-local label defined.
 They may be referenced within expressions locally by `@name` or with their qualified name `label@name` outside their local scope.
 Example: